 - Working around industrial smoke, excessive dust, or other air pollutants (for example, miners, furnace workers, and grain farmers)

 Your doctor will listen to your chest for wheezes and decreased breath sounds.
-He or she will also look for signs that you are having trouble breathing, like flaring of your nostrils and contracting of the muscles between your ribs.
-Your respiratory rate -- number of breaths per minute -- may be high.
+Your doctor will also look for signs that you are having trouble breathing, like flaring of your nostrils and contracting of the muscles between your ribs.
+Your respiratory rate, number of breaths per minute, may be high.

 Your doctor may order tests to determine your lung function.
-The most common test is spirometery, where you'll be asked to blow into a tube connected to a machine called a spirometer.
-The spirometer measures how much air you have in your lungs, and can help detect COPD before your symptoms become obvious.
+The most common test is spirometery, where you will be asked to blow into a tube connected to a machine called a spirometer.
+The spirometer measures how much air you have in your lungs, and can help detect COPD before symptoms become obvious.

 - If you smoke, quit.